Places in Gothenburg

 Scandinavia's busiest port

 It may be a busy port, but Gothenburg has much more to offer than traditional water-related attractions.
-It’s inexpensive, compared to other destinations in Sweden, and more fun than you’d expect: there are over 60,000 students at the Gothenburg University, so you can expect a young atmosphere everywhere you go.
-Add to your Gothenburg travel guide Liseberg, Scandinavia’s largest amusement park, or, if you’d like to experience the city’s heritage first hand, don’t miss Skansen Kronan and Haga, with its picturesque wooden houses from the 19th century.
+It’s inexpensive, compared to other destinations in Sweden, but so much fun: there are over 60,000 students at the University of Gothenburg, so you can expect an exciting, youthful atmosphere everywhere you go.
+Don’t miss Liseberg, Scandinavia’s largest amusement park, or, if you’d like to experience the city’s heritage first hand, check out Skansen Kronan and Haga, with its picturesque wooden houses from the 19th century.

 A relaxing park within the city

 You can also find a number of hotels such as Scandic Europa and Quality Hotel 11 near the park.
-To get to the Kielers Park, take trams 2 or 5 going to Wielsegrensplatsen.
+To get to the Keillers Park, take trams 2 or 5 going to Wielsegrensplatsen.

 - 7am to 9pm